How to Specify the Printer Name in C#

 $vbLabelText $csharpLabel

-Two critical details to keep in mind.
-First, the printer name must match exactly what the operating system reports — this comparison is case-sensitive.
+Two details to keep in mind.
+First, the printer name must match exactly what the operating system reports; this comparison is case-sensitive.
 A mismatch like "hp laserjet" instead of "HP LaserJet" will fail silently or throw an error.
-Second, if the user opens a print dialog via ShowPrintDialog, the dialog selection overrides whatever PrinterName was set in code.
-This is by design — the dialog gives users final control.
+Second, if the user opens a print dialog via ShowPrintDialog, the dialog selection overrides whatever PrinterName was set in code, giving users final control.

 How Do I Discover Available Printers?